 The harassing company pays our fees.

+They’re legit.
 Their website does not mention any consumer protection resources such as the Fair Debt Collection Practices Act (FDCPA); there are no links or references to outside sources for consumers concerned about their rights under debt collection or real estate and housing laws.
 The Contact page uses a web-based form but does not inform site visitors of their rights under the FDCPA or any other laws.
 Buzzfeed indicates Genesis Credit Management employs 2 people, has an annual revenue of $195,000.00, and a founding date of 2013.
 The Better Business Bureau indicates they have been in business for 8 years locally, with incorporation taking place in 2013.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Genesis Credit Management would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Most of the debt collection activity at Genesis Credit Management results from allegedly unpaid rental and lease agreements.
 Most of the complaints contain statements about rude, hostile, or abusive customer service or mistakes and inaccuracies in the documentation of billing details.
 As of August 2017, the Better Business Bureau lists a total of 19 closed Genesis Credit Management complaints, four of them in the past year.
 Of the 8 customer reviews left on the BBB site, 7 are negative.
 The BBB has given them a score of B. Justia lists at least 4 legal filings identifying Genesis Credit Management, LLC as the defendant.